NotationCapital/Operating-Manual/README.md

 * Markets - We look for markets that are (1) Initially fringe but can become mainstream, or (2) Large, but feel old and broken, or (3) Science fiction and feel like the future.
 We also look for well-timed markets where there's an external inflection point (ie. new tech, adoption, regulatory, or belief system).

-* Product - We look for products that are (1) Innovative product in their business model or process - That make us think differently about the problem and solution and (2) Can be defensible over time time via counter-positioning, scale economies, network economics, or switching costs.
+* Product - We look for products that are (1) Innovative in their business model or process - That make us think differently about the problem and solution and (2) Can be defensible over time time via counter-positioning, scale economies, network economics, or switching costs.

 It's important to note that we don't require every item above to make an investment - In fact for any pre-seed stage startup that would be virtually impossible.
 These are simply questions we ask ourselves when considering an investment, and hope founders might be ready to answer, or at least have given some thought to.
 Our hope is that by sharing this framework and making it transparent that we might have more productive discussions when we meet and dig in together :-)

 ## How We Work

-During a project’s infancy, there are many ways in which we can add value to a founding team - This depends on the specific company, and we don’t believe in a one-size-fits-all manner of working with any given startup.
+During a project’s infancy, there are many ways in which we strive to add value to the founding team - This depends on the specific company, and we don’t believe in a one-size-fits-all manner of working with any given startup.
 That said, just like the founders we work with, Notation as a firm has resource constraints, so we tend to focus on a few key areas where we believe we can add unique value:

 1. Setting Key Milestones – This may be the single most important thing we do.
 It’s our job to help the founders we partner with define their key milestones, particularly when it comes to raising additional capital.
 For example, if we invest in a marketplace company, it’s our responsibility to have a really good idea of what metrics like GMV and net revenue need to be in order to confidently raise a Seed or Series A round.
 Together, we use these key milestones and work backwards with founders to help them plan their product, team, and customer development roadmap.
-As a final note, we sometimes meet startups that may never need to raise another round of financing – we wish more startups would consider this path, and we welcome partnering with founders that would like to pursue this strategy.

 2. Team – Is there anything more important for a startup in the first year?
 We don’t think so.
 We encourage most teams we work with to stay as lean as possible while building the initial product, and rarely do product teams we work with grow beyond 5-10 people before institutional seed or Series A. We’ve helped build dozens of teams in the past decade, going back to our work at betaworks, and we believe that helping founders find and recruit the initial core team is one of the most critical aspects of our work.